Sambit7848/ML-Project/02-Customer-Next-Purchase-Prediction/README.md

      ↓
 🤖 XGBoost
      ↓
-🏆 Top-5 Categories
+🏆 Top-5 Predictions
      ↓
 🛒 Product Recommendations
 ```

-The Streamlit application displays the most likely category, Top-5 predictions, probabilities, and a prediction chart.
+The application displays the most likely category, prediction probability, Top-5 predictions, and a probability chart.

 ---

-# 🛒 Personalized Recommendations
+# 🛒 Personalized Product Recommendations

-After predicting the most likely purchase category, the system recommends products from that category based on **product rating and price**.
+After predicting the most likely category, the system recommends products from that category based on **product rating and price**.

-The application displays:
+Each recommendation displays:

 * Product name
 * Brand